Reletter

 • Dr. Talia

 Chronically ill Psychology PhD thinking about how we think about illness. \ud83c\udf3b Illness changed the life you thought you'd have.
-I help you trust yourself and your body again.
-Believe Your Body ⬇️
+Tackling the messy emotions that come with it.
+Believe Your Body Course or Work 1:1 ⬇️

 • Frequently Asked Questions